On this page you will find information on the healthcare access you're entitled to and how to get it whether you're:

 Hospitals are called Krankenhäuser in Austria.
-Just like in the UK, you'll need a doctor's referral for non-emergency hospital treatment.
+You'll need a doctor's referral for non-emergency hospital treatment.

-If you are admitted to hospital, you’ll need to present either a valid EHIC or e-card to receive treatment at the same cost as a resident.
+If you are admitted to hospital, you’ll need to show either a valid EHIC or e-card to receive treatment at the same cost as a resident.

 You will be charged if you are treated by a private hospital.

 Pharmacies are called Apotheken in Austria.
 You can get prescribed medicines from any pharmacy.
 Non-residents will be charged the full cost of prescriptions.

 You can search for local pharmacies, including pharmacies open at night or on bank holidays, on the Österreichische Apothekenkammer website (in German only).

 Some prescribed medicines contain drugs that are controlled under the Misuse of Drugs legislation in the UK.
 This means that additional legal controls apply to these medicines.